100 Notable alumni of

 Biography

-Franziska Giffey is a German politician of the Social Democratic Party (SPD) who served as Governing Mayor of Berlin from December 2021 to April 2023, the first woman elected to this position.
+Franziska Giffey is a German politician of the Social Democratic Party (SPD) who is serving as Berlin State Senator for Economy, Energy and Enterprise since 2023.
+She served as Governing Mayor of Berlin from December 2021 to April 2023.
+As of 2024, she is the youngest living (sitting or former) head of a german state government.
 She previously served as Minister for Family Affairs, Senior Citizens, Women and Youth in the government of Chancellor Angela Merkel from 2018 until 2021.
 From 2015 to 2018, she was the mayor of the borough of Neukölln in Berlin.

 Born in